 - Contact Person(s) Responsible for Correction:

 - Board Chairman

 - Corrective Action Planned:

-- Management concurs.
+- See separate corrective action plan

 - Anticipated Date of Completion:

 - Not applicable

-2017-002 - SEGREGATION OF DUTIES (REPEAT)
+2018-002 - SEGREGATION OF DUTIES (REPEAT)

 Condition/Criteria: Internal controls rely on the principle of checks and balances and an individual should not have responsibility for more than one of the three transaction components: authorization, custody, and recordkeeping.
 The Administrator has responsibility for more than one of the three components of internal control.